justgodev/MginDB/CONTRIBUTING.md

 ## Contributor License Agreement (CLA)

 Before we can accept your contributions, you need to sign our Contributor License Agreement (CLA).
 This ensures that we have the necessary rights to use and distribute your contributions.
-You can sign the CLA [here](link-to-CLA-form).
+You can sign the CLA https://github.com/justgodev/MginDB/blob/main/CLA.md.

 ## Licensing